-Genre: FMV Developer: Capcom Publisher: Rocket Science Games Players: 1 Released: 1994
+Genre: FMV Developer: Rocket Science Games Publisher: Rocket Science Games Players: 1 Released: 1994

 Cruising around wild, lush jungles in a vintage Cadillac, Blasting your way around Pterodons, Triceraptos, and Tyrannosaurs, as well as poachers.
 Fighting for your survival in a world turned upside down after a gigantic cataclysm, forcing humans to fight for survival, pairing contemporary technology against a prehistoric world – sounds like a great concept, doesn’t it?
 What’s not to like?

 At first glance, Cadillacs and Dinosaurs seems like a weird concept.
 Weird, but nonetheless a pretty neat one.
 The story is based on the independent comic Xenozoic Tales, which tells the tale of humankind having nearly wiped itself out in an event called the Cataclysm.
 When after five hundred years the survivors emerged from their shelters, they found that their world had regressed into a prehistoric state, and dinosaurs had reclaimed the world.
 Inhabiting the new Earth are the Griths, a strange lizard race that seems to be in touch with this new world, yet whose origins remain a complete mystery.